-Albuquerque is home to over 16,000 room options for your stay.
+Albuquerque is home to over 17,000 room options for your stay.
 Some neighborhoods offer budget-friendly accommodations and others offer upscale ammenities.
 It all depends on your preference!
 Staying Downtown is great for walkability and an urban vibe.
-Old Town is also walkable and is considered a cultural hub of the city.
+Old Town is also walkable and is considered a cultural heart of the city.
 There are many hotels in the Uptown neighborhood, conveniently located close to various shopping and restaurant options.
 The airport area is centrally located and generally offers affordable accommodations.

 Want more trip planning information?
 Request a free Albuquerque Visitors Guide!

 Everything Balloon Fiesta®

 "What is the balloon schedule?
 What is there to do during fiesta?
 What is the parking and driving like in the morning?
 What kind of food is near the park?
 What kind of camera equipment is allowed?"

 Albuquerque International Balloon Fiesta is the most popular and anticipated event of the year in ABQ, but it is not the only thing happening for that week in October.
 There are art shows, cultural festivals and many local restaurants offer specials (more events information here).
 It is best check the schedule on the Balloon Fiesta website to stay up to date and to plan the events you'd like to attend ahead of time.
 October is a busy time of year for hotels and businesses in Albuquerque, so having your travel plans arranged in advance will make your stay much more enjoyable!